snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

-- **SA focuses on parameters**: The primary goal is to rank parameter importance and understand how parameters influence responses (sometimes called inverse UQ)
+- **SA focuses on parameters**: The primary goal is to rank parameter importance and understand how parameters influence responses
 - **UQ focuses on responses**: The primary goal is to characterize statistical properties of outputs given uncertain inputs

 Some methods serve both purposes.
 For example, Latin hypercube sampling is commonly used for SA (computing correlations) and UQ (estimating response moments, PDFs, and CDFs).
-Polynomial chaos expansions are often considered a UQ method but efficiently produce Sobol indices for parameter ranking.
+Polynomial chaos expansions are often considered a UQ method but efficiently produce Sobol' indices for parameter ranking.

 A typical workflow combines SA and UQ: first use SA to identify the